The Difference Between Real-Time, Near Real-Time, and Batch Processing in Big Data

 This processing is when speed is important, but processing time in minutes is acceptable in lieu of seconds.

-An example of near real-time processing is the production of operational intelligence, which is a combination of data processing and Complete Event Processing (CEP).
+An example of this processing is the production of operational intelligence, which is a combination of data processing and Complete Event Processing (CEP).
 CEP involves combining data from multiple sources in order to detect patterns.
 It’s useful for identifying opportunities in the data sets (such as sales leads) as well as threats (detecting an intruder in the network).

 Operational intelligence, or OI, should not be confused with Operational business intelligence, or OBI, which involves the analysis of historical and archived data for strategic and planning purposes.
 It is not necessary to process OBI in real time or near-real time.